 After several years of serious illness, Andersen died peacefully on August 4, 1875 at Rolighed, the country seat of the Jewish merchant family Melchior.
 The Melchiors had taken care of him during the final period of his life.
 He is buried in the Assistens Cemetery, in Copenhagen, Denmark.

-APPEARANCES IN MEDIA Hans Christian Anderson's works have been the source for numerous plays, ballets, films and paintings.
+APPEARANCES IN MEDIA Hans Christian Andersen's works have been the source for numerous plays, ballets, films and paintings.
 They include:

 (b) Little Mermaid (1989) A Disney film. a delightful account of the mermaid who wanted to be a whole human.